Australia's best hostels

 United Backpackers, Melbourne

 This hostel is incredibly well situated - across the street from Flinders Street Station and Federation Square right in the centre of Melbourne - but that's not the only drawcard here.
 United Backpackers Melbourne also has a reputation as being one of the cleanest hostel options in the country, with spacious common areas, a movie room, basement bar and a big kitchen with plenty of prep and storage space (and a filtered-water tap).
 The nightly activity program is great if you're a solo traveller, from Tuesday's "tacos and trivia" to Sunday's pool competition.

 Port Lincoln YHA, Port Lincoln

-On the tip of South Australia’s Eyre Peninsula about a seven-hour drive from Adelaide, Port Lincoln draws travellers for its shark cage diving and swims with impossibly cute Australian sea lions.
+On the tip of South Australia's Eyre Peninsula, about a seven-hour drive from Adelaide, Port Lincoln draws travellers for its shark cave diving and swims with impossibly cute Australian sea lions.
 The award-winning Port Lincoln YHA is the ideal location from which to do both (along with everything else the region has to offer).
 The team are incredibly welcoming, the place is spotless and the tariff is ridiculously low, meaning you can spend more on the exciting adventures that await.

 Montacute Boutique Bunkhouse, Hobart